miskaknapek/ld_frontend_v0/project_notes/log__luftdaten_viewer__gather_and_show__humidity_data.md

 							- asks the relevant data holding object, whether the data is in place

 								- relevant data loading object ( which is passed a reference to the data request metadata object ):
+									- checks
+										- if no data :
+											- sets data request meta data .loading flag to true
+											- starts loading data
+												- callback :
+													- data processing / storing
+													- call the check/load function again
+											- returns false
+										- if yes data :
+											- returns true
+											- sets data request meta data obj .is_fetched = true

+					- at end of data request metadata object checking :
+						- if is_any_data_missing === false :
+							- don't do anything. wait for the callbacks loading data
+						- else ( data is in place ) :
+							- go ahead and render frame…!

+			- NOTE : data arrangement :
+				- master data holder :
+					- different kinds of data :
+						- time resolutions
+							- timedata :
+								\- data

+			- 2019-12-16 : BUG IN CHECKING WHETHER RELEVANT TIME RESOLUTION IS PRESENT!